computations/SunStar/doc/writeup.md

 \texttt{gstar.h}
 -------------------------------------------------------------------------------

-As stated before, there are two schedules for \SunStar.
+As stated before, there are two schedules for \texttt{SunStar}.
 The first is the default schedule, which is run when the `--trials` option is not specified.
 The other is the randomized schedule, which is run when `--trials` is specified.

 The default schedule is an attempt to find an error by brute force.
 We treat each level of edges as either having a weight of 0 or 1.
 We then try every